 temporary importations, including securities and carnets.

-An imported second-hand road vehicle is subject to 5% customs duty and an additional AUD12,000 customs duty, unless a concession applies.
+An imported second-hand road vehicle is subject to 5 per cent customs duty and an additional AUD12,000 customs duty, unless a concession applies.

 Provided a VIA is obtained before import, you may make use of the concessional treatment under Item 37 to Schedule 4 of the Tariff which exempts an importer from the AUD12,000 duty, provided certain conditions are met.
 However, your road vehicle will still be subject to the 5% customs duty.